Skip to main content

 Medical detox is the first step of treatment for cocaine addiction.
 Clearing the body of the toxic effects of cocaine can be managed with a medically monitored professional detox program.
 Each detox is a personal process and can range in time from a few days to months.

 Overcoming the withdrawal symptoms can be managed by the medical team and overcoming the strong cravings for the drug is manageable by the mental health team.
-Rehab is a strong recommendation for cocaine addiction after a successful detox.
+Drug Rehab is a strong recommendation for cocaine addiction after a successful detox.
 Individual therapy using cognitive-behavioral therapy is an evidence-based process of learning new coping behaviors to overcome cravings and address emotions and feelings.

 Group and family therapy are proven methods for understanding how to live a sober lifestyle while repairing relationships damaged during the addiction.
 Relapse prevention information helps to address thoughts of using after rehab.